This novel is limited to 100 free copies due to its part in Inkitt’s Novel Contest.

-When I wake, the window at the foot of my bed is open just the slightest at the bottom.
+When I wake, the window at the foot of my bed is open just the slightest.
 I scoot to the end of the bed and shove down on the frosted windowpane.
-I scurry back beneath my sheets and pull them up over my head.
+Back beneath my sheets, I pull them up over my head.
 Warm and protected, I reach for the little brown bear that’s tucked under the corner of my pillow.
 His matted fur feels rough against my shoulder.

-“Are you up?”
-My father’s voice comes from the doorway a while later.
-I wriggle an arm out from under the corner of the comforter and give him a lazy wave before retracting it back under my shell.
+I wriggle an arm out from under the corner of the comforter and give him a lazy wave.
 He leaves the door open and my sister’s laugh carries up the wooden staircase.

-I’m running late by the time I manage to get out of bed.
+I’m running late by the time I get out of bed.
 I pull on a pair of black jeans that belonged to both of my sisters before me.
-They are slightly too big in the waist, but I like that they are ripped across the knees and the bottom hem of the legs are tattered from years of being walked on.
+They are slightly too big in the waist, but I like that they are ripped across the knees.
+The bottom hems are starting to fray from years of being walked on.

-A sweatshirt and some eyeliner later, my mother calls, “Ruby honey, your ride is here,” from the bottom of the staircase.
+A sweatshirt and some eyeliner later, my mother calls from the kitchen, “Ruby honey, your ride is here.”

-“Coming,” I say and bound down the staircase, the wooden planks creaking with age beneath me.
-I glance out the kitchen window at the bottom; my house backs up to a lake and fog has set in hanging just above the glassy water.
+“Coming,” I say, and bound down the staircase.
+The wooden planks creak with age beneath me.
+At the bottom, I glance out the kitchen window; my house backs up to a lake and fog has set, in hanging just above the glassy water.

 “Those are my jeans,” the sound of her voice, loud and accusatory catches me as I pass.
 She can see me from where she sits on the couch in front of the television, the news flickering on mute.
 She rises and struts toward me, her brown eyes narrowed.
 She stands before me; though I am younger she is shorter than me.
 Born thirteen months after Stella, and looking nothing like her, Maeve takes after our mother, short in stature.
-Her honey-blonde hair is pulled into a neat ponytail and tied with a white and green ribbon the way it is every Wednesday; she has a soccer game later.
+Her honey-blonde hair is pulled into a neat ponytail and tied with a white and green ribbon the way it is every Wednesday for spirit day.

 “They were in my clean laundry pile a couple weeks ago,” I say.
 She’s seen me in them before, and I know she’s just choosing to be difficult now.

-The front door slams behind me as I jump off the last porch step and run through the front lawn, because it just looks too well manicured.
-Heavy metal music blares from inside before I even open the car door and when I do I’m greeted by the singer’s throaty scream.
+The front door slams behind me as I jump off the last porch step.
+I run through the front lawn, because it looks too well manicured.
+Heavy metal music blares from inside the car before I even open the door and when I do I’m greeted by the singer’s throaty scream.
 I sink down into the passenger’s seat of his Honda Civic and wedge my book bag between my feet.
 He doesn’t greet me, just drops the car into first gear and takes off around the cul-de-sac.
 I turn the music down and he cuts his eyes over to me.

 “Your hands are cold,” he shrinks away.

-“I had to take care of something,” he answers, looking over at me briefly, his blue eyes bright in the hazy light.
+“I had to take care of something,” he answers, looking over at me briefly, his blue eyes unemotional.

 “Who were you with?” a question I already know the answer to but I want him to say it.